tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

  *** Getting started ***

- For instructions on how to run tests, pleace read:
+ For instructions on how to run tests, please read:

  AvrScheduler/docs/020_getting_started.txt

- *** TODO ***
+ *** Other documentation ***

-- read the code carefully. there could be bugs. trace it carefully.
-- print tasks in the order they will be invoked.
-- improve logging by allowing a value to be reported.
-- Motor with duty level 0% or 100% could be excluded from the queue.
-- Think about a good way to report an error.
-Right now macro error() reports an error to a serial port.
-- Add a function that reports how much time we got before the next task.
-- dynamic allocation of tasks.
-- in schedule_task(), check if the current position of the task is good, and no reshuffling required.
-- Driving motors with 100Hz PWM works just fine with the H-Bridge and the motors I have.
-However playing with these numbers lead to unexpected results. for example: period=5000 and step=20 caused a lot of problems.
-  Need to play more with these constants.
-- other types of tasks that can be implemented:
-    trigger_boolean:
-        : period
-        : address of a boolean.
-    swipe servo
-        : pin
-        : min angle
-        : max angle
-        : swing duration
-        : pause
-        : offset.
-    servo motions:
-        : pin
-        : num_motion_modes ... mode
-        : num_motion_phases[mode]... phase
-        : position[mode][phase]
-        : time[mode][phase]
-        : offset
-    read_analog:
-        : pin
-        : id
-        : get_task_value(task_id).
+ This file is intended to be very short.
+See other documentation in folder AvrScheduler/docs/.

 *** Usage notes ***

 - The library has "#define TRACE_SCHEDULER" which can switch the code into a mode which is much easier to debug.

-*** Notes, and Observations ****
+*** Notes and Observations ****

+- Note that PWM for controlling servo is different from controlling a motor.
+PWM for motor has 500Hz and duty cycle 0 to 100%.
+Servo is controlled at 50Hz, and has a duty cycle between 1ms to 2ms.

 - inline keyword is ignored.

 - Staggering tasks (using set_task_wtime()) is very important.
 Almost does not work without it, but works well with it.
-Emperically, stuggering them by 100-200 is good.
+Empirically, staggering them by 100-200 is good.
 The value depends on the size of the queue.

 - Arduino documentation says that only two pins can be configured